Alex0424/docs/docs/CI-CD/Argo/argo_cd.md

 **Git as Single Source of Truth**

 Actual State (K8s) == Desired State (Git repository)

 - Argo CD is keeping same K8s manifest state as based on whats specified in the desired state ('App Configuration Repository'/'GitOps Repository') Repository.
-- So if a change happends in K8s State and its not same as in desired state, then Argo CD will sync with the desired state(pull from repo and update the K8s state)
+- So if a change happens in K8s State and its not same as in desired state, then Argo CD will sync with the desired state(pull from repo and update the K8s state)
 - Full cluster transparency
 - Guarantees that K8s manifests in Git remains single source of truth.
 - Single interface.